With TodayTix Presents, TodayTix is starting to produce its own live shows

 Fenty said future TodayTix Live events won’t follow the exact same format, but the idea is to continue featuring popular artists in intimate settings — he compared it to “MTV Unplugged.”
 In fact, he suggested that with 300 attendees, last month’s concert was about as big as these shows will get.

-And because these are small, one-off events, Fenty said they’re noc competitive with the big shows that TodayTix works with.
+And because these are small, one-off events, Fenty said they’re not competitive with the big shows that TodayTix works with.

 “[Our partners] are doing longform, high-budget, highly developed shows that take years to develop and are fully baked,” he said.
 “Really what TodayTix Presents is supposed to be is a work-in-progress, an intimate way to see an artist.”